AlexanderMakarov/am-budget-view/README.md

    declared in "config.yaml" file (app would create default "config.yaml" file near it).
    But in a successful case browser page most probably would contain some pre-defined groups and one big "Unknown" group made from all uncategorized yet transactions.
-4. To categorize transactions need to edit "config.yaml" file (placed near app).
+4. To categorize transactions need to edit "config.yaml" file (will be created near the app after the first launch).
    So open it in any text redactor ('Notepad' in Windows, 'TextEditor' on Mac, various on Linux-es) and scroll to `groupNamesToSubstrings` section - here would be list of pre-defined categories.
    Edit these categories to fit your needs.